kfarleigh/HybridFindR/README.md

 ## Citing HybridFindR
 If you use HybridFindR in your work please cite:

-Farleigh, K., Ascanio, A., Farleigh, M.E., Schield, D.R., Card, D.C., Leal, M., Castoe, T.A., Jezkova, T., Rodriguez-Robles, J.A. (in prep).
-Signals of differential introgression in the genome of natural hybrids of Caribbean anoles.
+Farleigh, K., Ascanio, A., Farleigh, M. E., Schield, D. R., Card, D. C., Leal, M., Castoe, T. A., Jezkova, T., & Rodríguez-Robles, J. A. (2023).
+Signals of differential introgression in the genome of natural hybrids of Caribbean anoles. _Molecular Ecology_, 32, 6000–6017. https://doi.org/10.1111/mec.17170

 You should also cite: